 It is more severe than a common sprained ankle.
 This is because one of the lower leg bones fractures at the same time.
 Therefore, it is usually more difficult to treat.

 The most commonly injured ligament in a high ankle sprain is the anterior tibiofibular ligament.
 Severe injuries can also cause damage to the syndesmosis which is a membrane connecting the Tibia and Fibula.

 High ankle sprain treatment

-A doctor, physiotherapist or other sports medical professional may prescribe anti-inflammatory and pain killing medication such as ibuprofen to help reduce pain and swelling.
-Ibuprofen should not be taken if you have asthma.
-Always check with a doctor before taking medication.
+Anti-inflammatory and painkilling medication such as ibuprofen helps reduce pain and swelling after a High ankle sprain.
+Do not take Ibuprofen if you have asthma.
+Always check with a doctor or pharmacist before taking medication.

 After a period of 72 hours, massage helps reduce swelling, loosen muscles and prevent the build-up of scar tissue.

 Electrotherapy such as ultrasound can help with swelling and aid the healing process as well as reduce pain.

 Once the ankle is pain-free, the physical therapist would advise on mobility and strengthening exercises to restore the ankle to full function.

 Wobble board exercises should be done to restore the coordination or proprioception of the injured ankle.